Akshayareddy020/Password-policy-checker/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.

-This README provides a comprehensive overview of the Password Complexity Checker, including its features, installation instructions, usage guidelines, code structure, implementation details, troubleshooting tips, FAQs, and contribution guidelines.
-Feel free to modify any sections as needed!